mdn/content/files/en-us/learn/server-side/express_nodejs/mongoose/index.md

 3. This will open the _Create a Shared Cluster_ screen.
     ![Choose a cloud provider when using MongoDB Atlas.](mongodb_atlas_-_createsharedcluster.jpg)

     - Select any provider from the _Cloud Provider & Region_ section.
-Different providers offer different regions.
+Different regions offer different providers.
     - _Cluster Tier_ and _Additional Settings_ don't need to be changed.
 You can change the name of your Cluster under _Cluster Name_.
 We are naming it `Cluster0` for this tutorial.
     - Click the **Create Cluster** button (creation of the cluster will take some minutes).